MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-on-premises.md

 ### Select Azure Cloud (Default is Azure Commercial)

-By default the `Set-AzureADKerberosSever` cmdlet will utlize the Commercial cloud endpoints.
+By default the `Set-AzureADKerberosSever` cmdlet will utilize the Commercial cloud endpoints.
 If you are configuring Kerberos in another cloud environment you will need to set the cmdlet to use the specified cloud.

 To get a **list** of the available clouds and the numeric value needed to change, run the following:
 `Get-AzureADKerberosServerEndpoint`